QSD-Group/QSDsan/README.rst

     pip install qsdsan

-Note that development of this package is currently under initial stage with limited backward compatibility, please free free to contact us with any questions regarding package upgrading.
+Note that development of this package is currently under initial stage with limited backward compatibility, please feel free to submit an issue for any questions regarding package upgrading.

 Documentation